mvfavila/dafa-web/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

+## Debugging

+Place the breakpoints, run `ng serve` for a dev server and press F5 to launch the debug environment.
+Navigate to `http://localhost:4200/`.

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.